Archaversine/Horcrux/README.md

   -o [OUTPUT ...], --output [OUTPUT ...]
                         Names of output files.
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
                         1M Default.
 How many bytes to load into RAM per file.
 Use K, M, G for more units or no unit for bytes.
   -p PARTS, --parts PARTS
                         How many parts to split into.
+  -n NOISE, --noise NOISE
+                        Default: 0.
+Max amount of extra bytes to generate for horcruxes after splitting.
+Use K, M, G for more units or no unit for bytes.
 ```